Sandra Kerns: Early years

 Sandra Borgsmiller is one of five children born to Dr. William J. Borgsmiller (died August 4, 1999) and June K. Borgsmiller (died June 11, 2008).

 Career

 In 1979, Kerns starred in Hawaii Five-O as Maren in the episode "Stringer".
 However, Kerns is probably best known to viewers for her role as Ellen Powell on Charles in Charge.
 She was a regular cast member when the show initially went into first-run syndication in January 1987.
 However, in the final two seasons, she abruptly left the show and only made three more appearances (once in season four and twice in season five).
-She last acted in 1993, but appeared as herself in an episode of E!
+She last acted in 1993 but appeared as herself in an episode of E!
 True Hollywood Story in 2006.

 Family

 Kerns and her husband were married on a Malibu mountain top in 1975, and currently live in Pacific Palisades, California.

-They have two children, including son Zack and daughter Kallie who also was an actress and stunt performer.
+They have two children, including son Zachariah Sage Kerns, a musician and DJ, and Kallie Kerns, an actress and stunt performer.